LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 sudo systemctl status apache2
 ```

-Copy the necessary IOS, `ztp.py`, and device-specific files to the `/var/www/html directory` of the Ubuntu machine.

 ### Setting up a TFTP File Sharing Server (Option 2)
-We can use tftpd-hpa to act as our TFTP file sharing server.
+We can also use tftpd-hpa to act as our TFTP file sharing server.

 Install tftpd-hpa: